 If you've gotten your hands on an Xbox Series X or Series S console and are looking for a headset to match, there are a couple of options on the market.
 There's no single best headset for Xbox Series X consoles, as which one you buy is heavily dependent on your own preferences.
 Do you despise tripping on a rat's nest of wires or want to give your gaming setup a sleek, streamlined look?
 Consider a pair of wireless gaming headphones that use Xbox Wireless Technology, which allows you to pair your headset to your console without the need for a dongle, similar to how an Xbox controller functions.
 On the other hand, if you hate the idea of running out of battery at a crucial moment or experiencing a delay in audio due to latency, you may prefer wired headphones.

-The best gaming headset for Xbox Series X consoles on a budget that we've tested is the HyperX Cloud Stinger.
-These wired gaming headphones have a 1/8" TRRS cable that provides full audio and mic compatibility when you plug them into your controller, which is good if you don't want to deal with the hassle that comes with audio latency or running out of battery at an inopportune time.
+The best headphones for Xbox Series X consoles on a budget that we've tested are the HyperX Cloud Stinger.
+They have a 1/8" TRRS cable that provides full audio and mic compatibility when you plug them into your controller, which is good if you don't want to deal with the hassle that comes with audio latency or running out of battery at an inopportune time.
 They're also decently well-built and have a very comfortable fit courtesy of their spacious ear cups, lightweight construction, and relatively low clamping force.

 They have an excited V-shaped sound profile that should emphasize the thump and rumble sound effects in action-heavy games but doesn't completely overwhelm in-game dialogue or music.
 Their boom mic also offers impressive overall performance given the relatively affordable price, as it makes your voice sound full-bodied, natural, and mostly free of background noise, even if you're gaming in a fairly noisy environment.
 Despite their closed-back enclosure, they still provide a passably natural soundstage that creates an out-of-head listening experience.